eclipse-theia/theia/doc/Developing.md

 ### macOS

-You need to have the xcode command line tools installed in order to build and run Theia.
+You need to have the Xcode command line tools installed in order to build and run Theia.
 You can install the tools by running

     xcode-select --install

+If you already have Xcode installed, but you see the `xcode-select: error: tool 'xcodebuild' requires Xcode, but active developer directory '/Library/Developer/CommandLineTools' is a command line tools instance` error, you need to run the following command to fix it: `sudo xcode-select --switch /Library/Developer/CommandLineTools`.

 ### Root privileges errors
 When trying to install with root privileges, you might encounter errors such as